-- 4.2 Create a whole Academy protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 4.3 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 4.4 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - 4.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 4.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 4.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - 4.8 Staff should be aware that some groups are potentially more at risk.
+- 2.8.2 Create a whole academy protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.8.3 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.8.4 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.8.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.8.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.8.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding procedures. - 2.8.8 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-The Academy will ensure that these children have a trusted adult in school to talk to.

-- 4.9 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 4.10 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may be displaying sexually harmful behaviours, may have experienced sexual violence or sexual harassment or other forms of sexual abuse.
+School will ensure that these children have a trusted adult in school to talk to. - 2.8.9 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.8.10 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child-Sexual-Behaviour-Assessment-Tool.pdf (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours.

-5.0 Dealing with Sexual Violence and Sexual Harassment between children
+2.9 Dealing with Sexual Violence and Sexual Harassment between children

-5.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+2.9.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
 It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.